DE-RSE/de-rse.github.io/en/conf2019/program.md

 ---
 layout: default
-title: Programm
+title: Program
 weight: 100
 ---

-# Drei Tage volles Programm
+# Three Days full Program

 4 keynotes, 17 tracks with more than 50 talks and more than 10 workshops, Birds of Feather and Splinter Meetings, 1 poster session with more than 30 posters, 1 panel discussion, 2 evening events, the annual general meeting of de-RSE e.V. and over 80 contributors, nearly 20 volunteers and a 20-member organizing committee make the first conference for research software in Germany - the #deRSE19 - a real hands-on event.